iterative/dvc.org/static/docs/commands-reference/import.md

 # import

-Import file from URL to local directory and track changes in remote file.
+Import file from any supported URL or local directory to local workspace and track changes in remote file.

 ## Synopsis